tomasmark79/tomasmark79/README.md

-- 👋 Hi, I’m @tomas
+- 👋 Hi, I’m @Tomas :-)
-- 👀 I’m interested in ...linux, music, nature
+- 👀 I’m interested in ...it, music, nature
 - 🌱 I’m currently learning ... understand the universe
-- 💞️ I’m looking to collaborate on ... success relationships
+- 💞️ I’m looking to collaborate on ... success personal and working relationships
-- 📫 How to reach me ... is very dificult - still working ;-)
+- 📫 How to reach me ... it is very dificult - but you can reach me here!

 <!---
 tomasmark79/tomasmark79 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.